0rang3s/RedditNewsLetter/README.md

 # RedditNewsLetter
-A AI powered newsletter which summarizes your favorite subreddits!
+An AI powered newsletter which summarizes your favorite subreddits!